adaltas/node-nikita/src/wait/connect.coffee.md

     inc = 0
     module.exports = (options, callback) ->
       extract_servers = (options) ->
+        throw Error "Invalid host: #{server.host}" if (options.port or options.ports) and not options.host
+        throw Error "Invalid port: #{server.port}" if (options.host or options.hosts) and not options.port
         for k in ['host', 'hosts']
           options[k] ?= []
           throw error "Invalid option '#{options[k]}'" if typeof options[k] not in ['string', 'object']